stiproot/xo-tasktree/README.md

 ## Laws
 - A Node contains a single functory.
 - Nodes do not directly reference other nodes, nodes reference edges.
 Edges reference nodes.
+- There should be a single core node type. ie. no different type for a decision making node.

 ## Branching
 ### Branch Types